How To Make A Rug With Yarn?

 Once you have finished hooking the yarn onto the canvas.
 You will need to cut the excess rope and canvas.

-To do this, use a pair of scissors to cut the yarn and canvas as close to the edge of the Rug as possible.
+Use a pair of scissors to cut the yarn and canvas as close to the edge of the Rug as possible.
 Be careful not to cut the loops of yarn holding the Rug together.

 Pro Tip: After you’ve finished inserting all of the yarn, trim the canvas.
 Only if you made a square, rectangle, circle, or any other rug form.